vanshwassan/zkevm-doc/mkdocs/docs/zkEVM/architecture/simple-state-machine.md

 3 & \mathbf{ADD}~~A~B \\ \hline
 4 & \mathbf{STOP} \\ \hline
 \end{array}
-\hspace{0.1cm}$$
+$$

-In programs with conditional jumps, things get more tricky because the length of the execution trace might vary depending on the free input.
+In programs with conditional jumps, things get more tricky because the length of the execution trace might vary depending  on the values of the free input.

 As it can be seen next, with conditional jumps, the length of the execution trace is **not constant** (it depends on the free input):